ameliejyc/tax-calculator/README.md

 `npm i`

-Then calculate your income tax to your heart's content:
+Then calculate income tax to your heart's content:

 `npm start`